Wofford visits Avila and Saint Louis - WTOP News

 BOTTOM LINE: Saint Louis hosts Wofford after Robbie Avila scored 28 points in Saint Louis’ 81-77 loss to the Illinois State Redbirds.

 The Billikens have gone 6-0 in home games.
-Saint Louis has a 1-0 record in games decided by 3 points or fewer.
+Saint Louis is fourth in the A-10 with 26.0 defensive rebounds per game led by Kalu Anya averaging 7.3.

-The Terriers are 0-6 on the road.
-Wofford is 0-2 in games decided by less than 4 points.
+The Terriers have gone 0-6 away from home.
+Wofford is 3-3 in games decided by 10 or more points.

-Saint Louis makes 47.5% of its shots from the field this season, which is 2.0 percentage points higher than Wofford has allowed to its opponents (45.5%).
-Wofford averages 72.5 points per game, 0.7 fewer than the 73.2 Saint Louis gives up to opponents.
+Saint Louis averages 10.2 made 3-pointers per game, 1.7 more made shots than the 8.5 per game Wofford allows.
+Wofford has shot at a 43.4% clip from the field this season, 0.5 percentage points above the 42.9% shooting opponents of Saint Louis have averaged.

 TOP PERFORMERS: Gibson Jimerson is scoring 18.5 points per game and averaging 4.2 rebounds for the Billikens.